 Brassica rapa var. rapa

 Exposure: Full sun

-Gather greens and roots from June to October.
-Immature seed pods are also tasty.
+Gather greens and roots throughout summer as needed.
+Their immature seed pods are also tasty.

 At least 80% of seeds will germinate in optimal conditions.
 Usual seed life: 4 years.
 Per 100′ row: 300 seeds, per acre: 87M seeds.